 When I finally got to my son they handed him to me and waited for me to tell them when to unplug his life support.
 Was this even real?
 I just wanted to hold him close to me.
 I held him, and said hello and goodbye.
 It was such a fleeting moment and it breaks my heart every time I think back.
 The only thought that keeps me together, is that I know I will see him again one day.
 Our family got to hold him for a few minutes and say their hello's and goodbye's before Mark and I were able to be alone with our son.
 We got to bathe him, comb his hair, change his diaper, and dress him.

 I, as a woman, as a mother, will never be the same.
 I know I will meet my son one day in Heaven, and I can't wait to see him.
-Not one single day has gone by in these past 5 years where I do not think about Gabriel.
-Today Gabriel would have turned 5 years old, he would be in Kindergarten, he would have been some crazy character for Halloween, he would have been a great big brother.
+Not one single day has gone by in these past 10 years where I do not think about Gabriel.
+Today Gabriel would have turned 10 years old, he would be in 5th grade, he would have been some scary character for Halloween, he would have been a great big brother.
 Having my daughters has helped to piece me back together, but never whole.

 I've never shared this before and it has been difficult.
 While praying to God and trying to get through the early days, I decided that one day I would share my story, and maybe help another mother who is suffering, by showing that it never feels like it at first, but every day gets easier.
-It is because of our situation that we support March of Dimes, and have participated in March for Babies for the past 3 years.
-In Gabriel's name we have raised nearly $5000 for the foundation that supports healthy babies.
 Without my faith, my husband, and my family, I don't know how I would have been able to move on.
 But I know that because of them, I have.
-Thank you. and Thank you for listening.
+Thank you. and to those of you who are hearing my story for the first time, thank you for listening.